 Then within each of these three categories, we’ll discuss the best 5G stocks that you can consider investing in, and analyze each one of them from a fundamental, technical, and sentimental point of view to see how it fits within your portfolio.

-5G Companies by Category
+Best 5G Stocks by Category

 5G companies can be broken down into semiconductor manufacturers, also known as chip makers, manufacturers of basic equipment and infrastructure that is required to deploy the 5G technology, and holders of real estate assets.

 Today, we’re going to discuss the semiconductor category and let you know about the best 5G stocks under this category that you can invest in.
 In part 2 of this blog, we’ll discuss the best companies in the infrastructure and equipment category.

 But before that, we first need to get today’s geek word out of the way because a lot of these companies are involved with this, especially the next one we’re going to analyze.